 THR 331.
 Directing for the Stage.
 Theory and practice; student direction of two scenes of different styles for rehearsal/performance, and a one-act play for public performance.
 Partially satisfies the LA CCR.
-Prerequisites: 121, 131 and permission of the instructor.
+Prerequisites: 121, 131.

 THR 332.
 Contemporary Theatre.
 Theatre and its role in the world today.
-With permission of instructor.
 May be repeated for credit.
 Partially satisfies the LA CCR.
 Satisfies the CP ACE.